adamdelancey/ms3-tips/README.md

         What the Locals Do.'
 Next, on the Tips landing page, there is a short description which tells the user exactly what the website is about and how they can interact.
 In addition, the dynamic and easy to understand navbar helps the user to interact easily.*

-    2. Be able to easily browse the various 'tips' in Stockholm and find something that interests me.
+    2. Be able to easily browse the various 'Tips' in Stockholm and find something that interests me.
         - *As you can see below, large icon buttons are presented to users to be able to filter their results immediately into the main categories of eat, drink, in, out and stay.
 Additionally, there is a search bar to help the user find the desired result*
         <p><img src="documentation/screenshots/filters.jpg"></p>

-    3. Be able to register to the website and add my own 'tips'.
+    3. Be able to register to the website and add my own 'Tips'.
         - *Upon entering the landing page, the user is able to either login to an existing account or register to the website.
-From here, they are redirected to their own profile page, where they can add their own tips, as well as edit and delete existing ones.*
+From here, they are redirected to their own profile page, where they can add their own Tips, as well as edit and delete existing ones.*
-    4. Be able to comfortably navigate throughout the site between my own tips and other users'.
+    4. Be able to comfortably navigate throughout the site between my own Tips and other users'.
-        - *On the initial page, it is only possible to view all the tips.
-However, on the profile page, the user is presented with the tips that they have added under 'Your Tips.'
+        - *On the initial page, it is only possible to view all the Tips.
+However, on the profile page, the user is presented with the
+        Tips that they have added under 'Your Tips.'
 From here, there is the additional feature on the cards of edit and delete.*
         <p><img src="documentation/screenshots/your-tips.jpg"></p>
     5. Get an instant first-impression that this is a professional, modern and up-to-date site with good UX.
         - *By adding the short full-screen video on the page that is first loaded, I believe that this creates the desired effect.*